fortinetdev/terraform-provider-fortios/website/docs/r/fortios_router_bgp.html.markdown

 ~> The provider supports the definition of Network in Router Bgp `fortios_router_bgp`, and also allows the definition of separate Network resources `fortios_routerbgp_network`, but do not use a `fortios_router_bgp` with in-line Network in conjunction with any `fortios_routerbgp_network` resources, otherwise conflicts and overwrite will occur.

+~> The provider supports the definition of Network6 in Router Bgp `fortios_router_bgp`, and also allows the definition of separate Network6 resources `fortios_routerbgp_network6`, but do not use a `fortios_router_bgp` with in-line Network6 in conjunction with any `fortios_routerbgp_network6` resources, otherwise conflicts and overwrite will occur.

 ## Example Usage